cesarnml/LearnCode/Astro/Basics.md

 </div>
 ```

->**Caution**: Interpolated HTML attributes in Astro components will be converted to strings (i.e. cannot pass functions or objects to HTML element attributes)
+> *WARNING*: Interpolated HTML attributes in Astro components will be converted to strings (i.e. cannot pass functions or objects to HTML element attributes)

 - For example, the example below won't work!